vacp2p/roadmap/content/acz/ift/2025q1-zerokit-v0.7.md

 Implementation of the next release of Zerokit
 ## Description

+This commitment entails achieving Zerokit v0.7.0 by advancing the next version through the integration of new features aimed at improving its speed and robustness, such as Poseidon integration, accelerated witness generation, and updates to the WASM module.

+### Background

 [Zerokit](https://github.com/vacp2p/zerokit) is a collection of Zero Knowledge modules that focus on RLN, developed in Rust, intended for integration with various system programming environments.

 This commitment marks the next iteration of Zerokit addressed by the issue https://github.com/vacp2p/zerokit/issues/263, version 0.7.0, which introduces several new features, including arkzkey, poseidon and updated wasm that is distinguishing it from the previous version.

+### Narratives

 By utilizing the zerokit-v0-7 commitment, we will reinforce the Conduit of Expertise narrative by:
 * Delivers an optimized version for IFT projects utilizing Zerokit,